 Although GAIA proposes a common reasoning framework, application developers have to define the expected context inputs and specify the reasoning mechanism to be used by providing Prolog/HiLog rules (for probabilistic/fuzzy logic) or Bayesian networks.
 A graphical user interface is provided to help developers construct rules, whereas MSBN (Microsoft's Belief Network) can be used to create Bayesian nets.
-Although Bayesian networks are a powerful way to perform probabilistic sensor fusion and higher-level context derivation, they need to be trained.
-Moreover, inference with large networks (more than 50 nodes) becomes very costly in terms of processing and can result in scalability problems.
+Although Bayesian networks are a powerful way to perform probabilistic sensor fusion and higher-level context derivation, they need to be trained and inference with large networks (more than 50 nodes) becomes very costly in terms of processing and can result in scalability problems.

-Based on previous works, (Guetal., 2004) propose SOCAM (Service-Oriented Context-Aware Middleware), another OWL-based context-aware framework with the aim to address more general use cases by adding more qualitative information on acquired context.
-The classified As property allows the categorization of context facts as Sensed, Defined, Aggregated or Deduced.
-The dependsOn property allows the justification of a deduced context based on other context facts.
+Basing on previous works, (Gu et al., 2004) propose SOCAM (Service-Oriented Context-Aware Middleware), another OWL-based context-aware framework with the intention to address more general use cases by adding more qualitative information on acquired context.
+The classifiedAs property allows categorization of context facts as Sensed, Defined, Aggregated or Deduced.
+The dependsOn property allows justification of a deduced context based on other context facts.
 Another contribution is the possibility to qualify context information with parameters such as accuracy, resolution, certainty and freshness.
 The SOCAM framework was proven (Gu, Pung, & Zhang, 2004) to reason successfully on uncertain contexts using Bayesian Networks, but no performance results were given.
 The same group of authors have also carried out a performance experiment of the CONON ontology (Wang, Zhang, Gu, & Pung, 2004) depicted on Figure 5, which is the name that was given to SOCAM's context ontology.
-Their results show that the duration of the reasoning process exponentially increases with the number of RDF triples stored in the context knowledge base, which reveals that this approach is not scalable for a widespread context-aware system.
+Their results show that the duration of the reasoning process increases exponentially with the number of RDF triples stored in the context knowledge base, which reveals that this approach is not scalable for a widespread context-aware system.
 Therefore two leads were proposed to increase performance:

-- To perform static, complex reasoning tasks (e.g., description logic reasoning for checking inconsistencies) in an off-line manner. - To separate context processing from context usage, so that context reasoning can be performed by resource-rich devices (such as a server) while the terminals can acquire high-level context from a centralized service, instead of performing excessive computation themselves.
+- to perform static, complex reasoning tasks (e.g., description logic reasoning for checking inconsistency) in an off-line manner. - to decouple context processing and context usage, so that context reasoning can be performed by resource-rich devices (such as a server) while the terminals can acquire highlevel context from a centralized service, instead of performing excessive computation themselves.